idvoretskyi/horizon.io/docs/getting-started.md

 Let's create a new Horizon application.
 Go to a directory you'd like to install this application into and type:

-    hz init example-app
+    hz init example_app

-This will create the `example-app` directory and install a few files into it.
+This will create the `example_app` directory and install a few files into it.
 (If you run `hz init` without giving it a directory, it will install these files into the current directory.)

 ```
-$ tree example-app
+$ tree example_app
-example-app/
+example_app/
 ├── .hz
 │   └── config.toml
 ├── dist